cloudfoundry/cf-for-k8s/docs/platform_operators/external-databases.md

 ## Installation of an internal database

-If both, capi and uaa, are configured to use an external database, no internal database will be deployed.
+If both CF API and UAA, are configured to use an external database, no internal database will be deployed.

 ## Example with external RDS database

-In the following section, we will show how to setup an AWS RDS database and configure it as the datebase to be used for Cloud Controller and UAA.
+In the following section, we will show how to setup an AWS RDS database and configure it as the datebase to be used for CF API and UAA.
 Please note that the values passed for RDS creation are **not suitable for production environments**.

 1. Create a RDS database.
 The following command will create a small database for development.
 Please adjust the settings to your requirements.